 OUUC Agreement for Times of Pandemic

 Unitarian Universalism is a covenantal faith grounded in the belief that we are all connected and the practice that we make explicit agreements about how to be together.
 We affirm that our covenants are guided by science and our values.

 We, the members, friends and staff of the Olympia Unitarian Universalist Congregation do affirm that extraordinary times, such as the era of the 2020 Covid-19 pandemic, call for an explicit and extraordinary agreement as to appropriate behavior among us.

 We recognize that our actions directly impact the health and well-being of others.
 We acknowledge that COVID-19 disproportionately affects people with disabilities, people of color, Indigenous communities, Latinx people, the elderly, and essential workers, a majority of whom are women and women of color.
 We know that as a religious community, we have a moral responsibility to do all we can to reduce risks for those already at such high risk.

 * Because our preeminent concern is for the health and safety of the community…

-we will follow the guidance provided by the minister and staff regarding use of the building and grounds that reflects the known science and best practices to promote health and safety as gathered by congregational advisory groups, such as the Capacity Task Force.
+we will follow the guidance provided by the minister and staff regarding use of the building and grounds that reflects the known science and best practices to promote health and safety as gathered by congregational advisory groups, such as the OUUC Health and Safety Task Force.
 Such practices include, but are not limited to, use of masks, social distancing guidelines, room and group capacities, and symptom monitoring.
 In the absence of such guidance, we will follow that provided by the State of Washington’s governor and Department of Health.